Multiple Dimensions: Design/Art/Environment

 Goals include an understanding of the dimensions of sustainability in contemporary art and design, advanced drawing, conceptualizing and fabrication skills, informed use of materials, knowledge of environmental art and design history and ideas, skillful responses to sites and communities, a reasoned and rigorous approach to personal work, and a better sense of how to live and work sustainably as an artist, craftsperson, or designer.
 Our projects will involve students in real-world contexts as well as the constraints and trade-offs—essential experience for those who wish to make a difference.
 We’ll aim to have “serious fun” in the studio, and to make works that are expressive arguments for positive awareness and change.

-visual arts, environmental design, architecture, art education, and sustainability studies
+This offering will prepare you for careers and advanced study in: visual arts, environmental design, architecture, art education, and sustainability studies

 Up to $100 or more for tools and materials, depending on your projects.